Cluster Headaches During Pregnancy: What Do You Do?

 Is melatonin safe to take during pregnancy?

 Hormones and changing seasons have a fascinating impact on cluster headaches, and melatonin can be a highly beneficial preventive treatment with fewer side effects than Verapamil and steroids.
 Melatonin use during pregnancy seems to depend on the provider and the study.
+However, the 2010 study did not mention melatonin, a vitamin supplement commonly used at nighttime as a preventive treatment for cluster headaches.
+This is theorized to work because melatonin production is in the pineal gland and involved in circadian rhythms, which is disrupted and decreased in cluster headache patients.
 It's often used to promote better sleep, whether you're pregnant or not, and some research shows taking a melatonin supplement can improve outcomes in compromised pregnancies.3,4

-How do they know what medications are safe for pregnant women?
+How do they know what medications are safe?

 Keep in mind that it's unethical to study the effect of medications and treatments on pregnant women in a typical manner, so medical professionals rely on interviews with women throughout their pregnancies and data on maternal and fetal outcomes to come up with pregnancy-safe treatment guidelines.
 If you're pregnant and taking medication, I highly recommend joining a patient study so your experience can be added to the pool.
 Never start or stop a medication or treatment without speaking to your doctor first.